The stock market of BSE provides effective solution for money raising not only

-The equities may be listed in two different categories:
+The equities may be listed in three different markets:

-To be listed in Category “A” the instrument must meet several criteria regarding
+To be listed on the Prime Market, the instrument must meet several criteria regarding market

-the market capitalisation, ownership structure (free-float) and corporate history.
+capitalisation, ownership structure (free-float) and corporate history.
+Furthermore,

-Furthermore, the Issuer shall make a public transaction that refers to the equity
+the Issuer shall make a public transaction that refers to the equity series to

-series to be listed.
-The share series in Equity Category ”A” are more liquid in general and have
+be listed.
+The share series on Equities Prime Market are more liquid in general

-For small and medium sized enterprises who wish to skip Category "T" as the access
+For small and medium-sized enterprises who wish to skip the T Market as the access

 point to the regulated market and consider executing a public transaction at their